Submission Guidelines for The Mercury

 All Fiction, Nonfiction, and Poetry works should be submitted as Microsoft Word documents.
 Artwork should be submitted as a JPEG file.

-In order to submit, you must first create an account.
-This account will have your name and email, and will allow us to keep track of your submissions.
+In order to submit, you must first create an account in The Cupola and will be prompted to do so upon submission.
+This account will have your name and email and will allow us to keep track of your submissions.
+If your are published, this account will also allow you to receive monthly download reports for your work.
 However, to ensure an anonymous review process, please do not include your name or any identifying information on your submitted documents.

 Fiction and Nonfiction